Divine-Journey-2/Divine-Journey-2/serverfiles/README.md

 0. Visit the Discord for tech support https://discord.gg/rH9pyS7 and upload the relevant `crash-reports` file or the `logs/latest.log` file.
 1. If you get an `launcher.java.lang.reflect.InvocationTargetException` error, you are using the wrong java version.
-2. If you are crashing on startup, make sure you have allocated enough RAM.
+2. If you are otherwise crashing on startup, make sure you have allocated enough RAM and are using 64-bit Java.
 3. If the server is crashing due to `Watching Server` or `ServerHangWatchdog`, change the `max-tick-time` entry in `server.properties` to be `-1`.
 4. If the crash is `net.minecraftforge.fml.common.LoaderExceptionModCrash: Caught exception from EvilCraft-Compat (evilcraftcompat)`, the correct config files were not installed/are broken, and you should reinstall the pack.
 5. If you get an `ENDER IO FATAL RECIPE ERROR` that blames `Could not find a crafting ingredient for 'contenttweaker:energized_dark_dust' in <recipe> 'Dark Steel Upgrade'`, crafttweaker scripts were not installed/are broken, and you should reinstall the pack